touchlab/SKIE/website/docs/Configuration/Configuration.md

 If the `overridesAnnotations` argument is set, then all keys in the group take precedence over the annotations.
 Keep in mind that the configuration can still be changed by another `group` block.
 Annotations can still be used to configure behavior not specified in the overriding group.

-Configuration can be loaded from a file:
+Configurations can also be loaded from a JSON file (such as [this example](/docs/Configuration/JsonConfigurationFileExample.md)) like so:

 ```kotlin
 // build.gradle.kts